farshadz1997/YouTube-Downloader/README.md

 # Youtube Downloader

-Youtube-Downloader is a Python program which works with pytube library for downloading videos.
+Youtube-Downloader is a Python program which works with pytube library for downloading videos and it uses progress bar.
-Currently in development.

 ## Installation